BlackBerry encouraged by early Z10 sales, CEO says

 "Now we are scrambling to re-load that channel."

-BlackBerry, a one-time smartphone pioneer, has bled market share to the likes of Apple's (AAPL.O) iPhone, Samsung's (005930.KS) Galaxy line and other devices powered by Google Inc's (GOOG.O) market-leading Android operating system.
+BlackBerry, a one-time smartphone pioneer, has bled market share to the likes of Apple's iPhone, Samsung's Galaxy line and other devices powered by Google Inc's market-leading Android operating system.

 In a make-or-break move to regain market share and return to profit, BlackBerry introduced the new smartphone to much fanfare in January, and said it was abandoning its old name, Research In Motion, and renaming itself BlackBerry.